nu12/docker-backup/README.md

 ![alt text](public/recovery.PNG)

 Note: to manage large files, it's recommended to use external tools like scp, ftp, etc, and get the files directly from the mapped volume path.

+## Development

+### Known issues
+* If Toasts are created too fast, they may not fade out.
+Refresh the page to clear all Toasts.